EdwinDeveloper/FullStackNodeJSReact/README.md

-Aplicación Full Stack con Node.js, React, PostgreSQL y Docker
+Full Stack Application with NodeJS, ReactJS, PostgreSQL and Docker

-Este es un proyecto fullstack que consta de diferentes modulos integrados, un backend realizado con NodeJS, un Frontend creado con ReactJS y una base de datos PostgreSQL.
-Toda la aplicación está containerizada utilizando Docker para facilitar su despliegue y gestión.
+This is a full stack that contains differents modules integrated, one backend build in NodeJS, one Fronted created with ReactJS and a database with PostgreSQL.
+All the application have containers to make easy the management and deploytment.

-Características
+Characteristics:

-Backend: Servidor Node.js utilizando ormconfig, conectado a PostgreSQL.
+Backend: NodeJS Server that use ormconfig connected to PostgreSQL.
-Frontend: Aplicación React.js para la interfaz de usuario, construida y servida con Nginx.
+Frontend: ReactJS Application user interface, build and deploit with Apache server.
-Base de Datos: PostgreSQL para la persistencia de datos.
+Data Base: PostgreSQL for persistence of data.
-Dockerizado: Todos los servicios se ejecutan en contenedores aislados utilizando Docker Compose.
+Dockers: All the services deployed are running in docker compose .

-Requisitos Previos
+Requirements:

 Docker
 Docker Compose

-Variables de Entorno: Por rapidez se utiliza el mismo archivo .env para la ejecución (no recomendable para ambientes productivos)
+Environment variables: In this case we use the .env file for the execution (not recommented to productive environments)

-Construye y arranca los contenedores usando Docker Compose:
+Build and run all the containers using docker compose:

 docker-compose up --build

-Esto iniciará tres servicios:
+This will start all the services:

-- Postgres: La base de datos PostgreSQL
+- Postgres: Database PostgreSQL running on port 5432
-- Backend: Servidor Node.js corriendo en el puerto 3000
+- Backend: Servidor Node.js running on port 3000
-- Frontend: Aplicación React.js corriendo en el puerto 80 (servida a través de Nginx)
+- Frontend: ReactJS application running on port 80 in apache server

-Accede a la aplicación:
+Use the services:
-El frontend (React.js) estará disponible en http://localhost:80 La API del backend (Node.js) estará disponible en http://localhost:3000
+Frontend (React.js) will be available in http://localhost:80 The backend API (Node.js) will be available in http://localhost:3000

-Licencia: Este proyecto está licenciado bajo la Licencia MIT.
+Licence: This proyect is licenced by MIT